-We can analyze externalities using our standard supply-and-demand graph, as shown in Figure 16.4.
+We can analyze externalities using our standard supply-and-demand graph, as shown in Figure 16.3.
 In this hypothetical T-shirt market, we assume that neither consumers nor producers consider the negative externalities associated with T-shirts.
-Thus the market equilibrium for T-shirts will be determined by the interaction of supply and demand, just as described in Chapter 3.
-In this market, the equilibrium price of T-shirts is \$8 and the quantity sold is 25,000.
+Thus, the market equilibrium for T-shirts will be determined by the interaction of supply and demand, just as described in Chapter 3.
+In this market, the equilibrium price of T-shirts is \$8, and the quantity sold is 25,000.

-Figure 16.4 Analysis of Negative Externality
+Figure 16.3 Analysis of Negative Externality

-In order to include externalities in our model, we first need to think a little deeper about what a supply curve represents.
+In order to include externalities in our model, we first need to think a little more deeply about what a supply curve represents.
 Recall from Chapter 6 that a competitive firm maximizes its profits by producing as long as price is greater than or equal to its marginal production costs.
-So when we see in Figure 16.4 that firms are willing to supply a total of 25,000 T-shirts at a price of \$8, we can conclude that each firm produces T-shirts up to the point where its marginal cost per shirt is \$8.
+So when we see in Figure 16.3 that firms are willing to supply a total of 25,000 T-shirts at a price of \$8, we can conclude that each firm produces T-shirts up to the point where its marginal cost per shirt is \$8.
 In other words, \$8 is the highest marginal cost of T-shirts that firms are willing to supply at a price of \$8.
-If the price rises to \$8.10 per shirt, the quantity supplied would be 25,100.
+If the price rises to \$8.10 per shirt due to an increase in demand, the quantity supplied would increase, say to 25,100.
 We can then conclude two things about the marginal cost of producing these 100 additional T-shirts:

-1. These 100 T-shirts all cost more than \$8.00 to produce, because these 100 T-shirts were not produced when the price was only \$8.00.
-In other words, these 100 Tshirts were not profitable when the price was only \$8.00.

-2. These 100 T-shirts all cost no more than \$8.10 to produce, or else they wouldn't be profitable at a price of \$8.10.
+- 1. These additional 100 T-shirts all cost more than \$8.00 to produce, because these 100 T-shirts were not produced when the price was only \$8.00.
+In other words, these 100 additional T-shirts were not profitable when the price was only \$8.00. - 2.
+These additional 100 T-shirts all cost no more than \$8.10 to produce, or else they wouldn't be profitable at a price of \$8.10.

-So we can conclude that at the higher price of \$8.10 per T-shirt, the maximum marginal cost of T-shirts supplied to the market is \$8.10.
-The point on the supply curve where price is \$8.10 and quantity is 25,100 is actually telling us something about the marginal cost of production of the last few T-shirts.
+We can thus conclude that at the higher price of \$8.10 per T-shirt, the maximum marginal cost of T-shirts supplied to the market is \$8.10.
+The point on the supply curve where price is \$8.10 and quantity is 25,100 is actually telling us something about the marginal cost of production of the additional 100 T-shirts.
 The important insight here is that points on a supply curve actually represent the marginal cost of the last few units supplied.
-Or even more simply, a supply curve is actually an aggregate marginal cost curve!
+Or, even more simply, a supply curve is actually a marginal cost curve!

 We can now use this insight to incorporate externalities into our model.
-We label the market supply curve in Figure 16.4 Supply{Private} because it is based solely on the marginal costs of private suppliers (i.e., T-shirt businesses).
+We label the market supply curve in Figure 16.3 SupplyPrivate because it is based solely on the marginal costs of private suppliers (i.e., T-shirt businesses).
 As previously stated, private suppliers do not consider externality costs.
-However, the true costs of supplying T-shirts not only includes the private costs such as labor, materials, and transportation, but also the externality costs.
-So Supply{Private} understates the true marginal costs of T-shirt production.
+However, the total social costs of supplying T-shirts not only include the private costs such as labor, materials, and transportation, but also the externality costs.
+So SupplyPrivate understates the social marginal costs of T-shirt production.

-Economists have developed numerous techniques for estimating externality costs in monetary units, making inferences from market decisions and survey research.
-While we don't explore these techniques in this book, let's assume that the externality cost per T-shirt as \$3.
-This \$3 cost represents the damage from all the environmental impacts of T-shirt production including pesticide runoff, air pollution, and so on.
+Economists have developed numerous techniques for estimating externality costs in monetary units, using data from market decisions and survey research.
+While we don't explore these techniques in this book, let's assume that the externality cost per T-shirt is \$3.
+This \$3 cost represents the damage from all the environmental impacts of T-shirt production, including pesticide runoff, air pollution, and so on.